-The dreamlike image of a stone church standing on an island amidst a bright blue lake is something you may have seen on travel posters.
-Lake Van, however, is just about the furthest point in Turkey one can travel from Istanbul, and few actually visit.
-But Akdamar Island, the former getaway of an ancient Armenian king, is an unforgettable destination that rewards those who make the effort.
+The image of an ancient church on a small island in the middle of a bright blue lake looks like something out of a fairytale.
+But while Akdamar Island is indeed a real place, Lake Van is just about the furthest point in Turkey from Istanbul, and few actually visit.
+But making it out to this former getaway of an ancient Armenian king is an unforgettable experience that’s well worth the effort.

 Approaching Akdamar Island